Super Fun Happy Thing of Doom

 - Since the purpose of the cameras is to keep people from driving at what the government considers unsafe speeds, this is not terribly inaccurate.

-- Imperial Japan's department of biological and chemical warfare research?
-The Epidemic Prevention and Water Purification Department.
+- Imperial Japan's department of biological and chemical warfare research is called the Epidemic Prevention and Water Purification Department.

 - Al-Qaeda puts out an English-language magazine called Inspire.
 Seriously.